The Chemical Quadrant focuses on the four components of chemistry: what we eat, what we drink, our genetics, and tuning in to our wellbeing.

 The first thing that our body requires is good food.
 Just like the tree, we might need more food or less food because of our environment and what we are asking our bodies to do.
 We also might need different components to the food, like a bodybuilder who needs more protein because of what they require their body to do.

 Certain foods impact our bodies.
-I think if people understood why certain foods impact their body the way they do, they would make better choices.
+If people understood why certain foods impact their body the way they do, they would make better choices.
 The words we like to use are “If you know the why, it’s much easier to comply.”
 Often people view switching to a healthier diet as deprivation, but if you know that sugar makes you cranky, it’s easier to decline the office donut and reach for something that makes you feel better.

 What we drink is important